I'm just a man ... standing in front of the world ... asking them to love my writing.

 On a sunny 80+ degree day, with the threat of rain looming in the background, one hundred (and some change) students dressed in their Sunday best, zipped up their paid for gowns and straightened their tassels.

-Two tickets per student for social distancing.
+Two tickets per student were issued for the sake of social distancing.
 All others needed to sit behind a "velvet rope" on the lawn as the combined congregation of well wishers celebrated their love ones' biggest day so far of their lives.
+Their final day representing their beloved high school.

 Glowing speeches by the class president, salutatorian, valedictorian and principal.
 Details of top ten highest grade point averages and plans for the future ....

 Then a jumbled exit that didn't resemble at all what was practiced for two straight hours on the day before.
 Graduates adjourning beyond the gates into the parking lot.
-Adjourned to receive their real diplomas and other final paperwork and take photos against the backdrop of Wolf Lake, with sailboats and geese highlighting the images.
+Adjourned to receive their real diplomas and other final paperwork and take photos against the backdrop of Wolf Lake (Whiting, Indiana), with sailboats and geese highlighting the images.

 Perhaps forgetting for a minute that the option of visiting former teachers would not be possible next term.
 Because there would be no next term.
 Not even Summer School.
 Donald E. Gavit Middle/High School was no more.